Policies for Fair Exchanges of Resources: Introduction

 In summary, the main contributions of this paper are both of a theoretical, logical, nature and of a more applied one: \begin{enumerate} \item The notion of exchange environment as a minimalist and abstract formal model of exchange platform.
 We use this model to precisely characterise when the exchange of resources is fair and when a user misbehaves. \item The access control language MuAC through which users of an exchange environment can easily express which resources they are willing to give and what they require in return.
 MuAC is the first logical access control policy language that allows for expressing promises and exchange contracts on consumable resources. \item The non-standard logic \MuACL\ that interprets MuAC policies and certifies with a proof when a resource exchange is fair.
 Besides standard constructs, this logic has both linear operators to deal with consumable resources and a contractual implication to express promises that require a circular reasoning to be checked, which is not expressible in linear logic.
 We prove that satisfiability is decidable for \MuACL\ and provide a correct and complete compilation procedure from MuAC policies to this logic.
 To the best of our knowledge, \MuACL\ is the first linear non-linear, contractual and decidable logic --- as such worth studying also in itself. \item We instantiate our policy framework on the specific case of non-fungible tokens and we show that its intrinsic policy enforcement prevents different kinds of misbehaviour. \end{enumerate}

 In the rest of the paper we proceed as follows.
-In \autoref{sec:col-atwork}, we overview our approach.
-In \autoref{sec:env}, we formalise our exchange environment.
-In \autoref{sec:col-MuAC}, we formalise the MuAC language for exchange policies.
-In \autoref{sec:col-formal}, we introduce \MuACL\, and we show how it computes fair exchanges.
-In \autoref{sec:smart}, we present the implementation of the smart contract and show how MuAC policies only allow fair exchanges of non-fungible tokens.
-In \autoref{sec:discuss} and \autoref{sec:col-related}, we discuss limitations and the connections to related work.
-Finally, in \autoref{sec:col-conclude}, we draw conclusions and discuss our plans for future work.
+In Section~\ref{sec:col-atwork}, we overview our approach.
+In Section~\ref{sec:env}, we formalise our exchange environment.
+In Section~\ref{sec:col-MuAC}, we formalise the MuAC language for exchange policies.
+In Section~\ref{sec:col-formal}, we introduce \MuACL\, and we show how it computes fair exchanges.
+In Section~\ref{sec:smart}, we present the implementation of the smart contract and show how MuAC policies only allow fair exchanges of non-fungible tokens.
+In Section~\ref{sec:discuss} and Section~\ref{sec:col-related}, we discuss limitations and the connections to related work.
+Finally, in Section~\ref{sec:col-conclude}, we draw conclusions and discuss our plans for future work.
 The appendices A--E contain a summary of our notation, the proofs of our theorems and all the technical details.